This Is England: Plot

 Shaun finds a father figure in Combo, who in turn is impressed by, and identifies with, Shaun.
 Combo's group attend a National Front meeting.
 On the drive home, Pukey expresses doubt over their racist and nationalist politics.
 Enraged, Combo stops the car and throws Pukey out, assaulting him physically and verbally, before abandoning him in an isolated part of the countryside.
 As time goes by, the gang intimidate local Asian children and spray racist slogans on Asian shopkeeper Mr. Sandhu's walls, while Shaun, previously banned from the shop, launches a bigoted verbal assault on Sandhu with demands for alcohol and cigarettes.
-Combo viciously threatens Sandhu with a machete and the gang steal goods for a birthday party under Combo's instructions.
+Combo viciously threatens Sandhu with a machete and the gang steals goods for Smell's birthday party under Combo's instructions.
+After they arrive at the party, Woody's gang, once again including Pukey, immediately leave after a brief bout of tension.

 Later on, Combo becomes upset after Lol, Woody's girlfriend, rejects him when he admits that he has loved her since they had sex years before.
 To console himself, Combo buys cannabis from Milky and invites him to a party.
-While intoxicated, Combo and Milky bond, but Combo becomes increasingly bitter and envious, all wrapped up in a racist viewpoint, when Milky shares details of his many relatives, comfortable family life and happy upbringing; everything that Combo lacked.
-An enraged Combo enters a frenzied state and brutally beats Milky unconscious, while Banjo holds down Shaun and Meggy watches on in horror.
+While intoxicated, Combo and Milky bond, but when Milky shares details of his many relatives, comfortable family life and happy upbringing, Combo becomes increasingly bitter and envious.
+Nearly overcome with emotion, Combo retreats into his ideology and begins to goad Milky with racist language.
+Milky rises above the abuse, but Combo goes berserk and brutally beats Milky into a coma.
+Banjo laughs as he holds Shaun down and Meggy watches on in horror.
 Combo angrily throws Shaun out of his flat and then assaults Banjo and Meggy, after the former expresses a desire to further harm the unconscious Milky, before evicting them as well.
 Horrified at the realization of what he has done, a remorseful Combo weeps over Milky until Shaun returns and the two take Milky to a hospital.

 Some time later, Shaun is contemplating the incident whilst looking at a picture of his late father.
 Cynthia enters and assures him that Milky will be alright.
 Shaun is then shown walking along the beach, where he throws his St George's Flag, a gift from Combo, into the sea.